AndrewUnderton/Python_Projects/README.txt

 Restart Kernel: '0','0' <---Those are zeros

-Scripts written by Andrew Overton, JAN/07/2022.
+Scripts written by Andrew Overton, JAN/2022.
-If you'd like to contract help in troubleshooting or adding to these scripts, contact at AndrewRobOverton@gmail.com
+If you'd like to contract help in troubleshooting or adding to these scripts, contact at *EMAIL*